 Art UK has been advised by leaders in the field of copyright and museums during the creation of the Permissions Portal, and the project is supported and funded by Arts Council England.

-The Sculpture Project will create a comprehensive photographic record of the UK’s publicly owned sculptures, arguably the finest in the world.
+The Art UK Sculpture project is creating a comprehensive record of the UK’s publicly owned sculptures.
 Many of these works are hidden away, without records, images or online access.
 Many public monuments are not fully recorded and are at risk.
 The project will transform the way people access and learn about their sculpture heritage, and will allow existing, new and diverse audiences to share knowledge, exchange opinions and visit objects, both in person and online.

-The Sculpture Project will be run in partnership with the Public Monuments and Sculpture Association (PMSA), the BBC, Culture Street, the Royal Photographic Society, the Visual Geometry Group at the University of Oxford and Factum Arte.
+The Sculpture Project is being run in partnership with the Public Monuments and Sculpture Association, the BBC, Culture Street, the Royal Photographic Society, the Royal British Society of Sculptors, Factum Foundation and VocalEyes.
 Project development is supported by the Sculpture Steering Panel consisting of sculpture experts and curators from across the UK.

 Tagger is a crowd-sourcing project, created in partnership with the Citizens Science Alliance team based in the Astrophysics Department at the University of Oxford, and staff at the Art History Department at the University of Glasgow.
 Tagger invites the public to tag art with words and also put artworks into categories.
 The resulting tags are invaluable, as they allow visitors to Art UK to search artworks by subject matter.